Sexual (song): Composition

 "Sexual" is a high-energy pop track and has been described as having elements of funk.

 Critical reception

 Mike Wass of Idolator described the song as a "future hit" and claimed that Dyo's vocals sounded like "Kiiara [if she] took a handful of happy pills".

 Commercial performance

 The song was a commercial success in the United Kingdom and Australia.
 On the UK Singles Chart dated 8 September 2016, the song debuted at number 83.
 Eight weeks later, on the chart dated 3 November 2016, the song rose to number 6, becoming Neiked's first top ten hit, and Dyo's fifth.
 On its fifteen-week on the chart, dated 15 December 2016, the song moved to number five, becoming Dyo's fourth top five hit.
 On the Australian Singles Chart dated 6 November 2016, "Sexual" debuted at number 33.
 On the chart dated 21 November 2016, it rose to number four, where it peaked.

+It met a huge success in some European countries, peaking the top ten in Spain, Belgium and Norway.